-What LSAT Score do I Need to Get in to Stanford Law School?
+What LSAT Score do I Need to Get into Stanford Law School?

 “If your LSAT is your weak piece, then every other aspect in your file must be strong in order for us to say that the LSAT should lessen in importance.
 If your LSAT is strong but your personal statement is poorly written and there is no evidence that you’ve taken any courses where serious writing was required, your file may not get very far.”
 (Source)

 The difficulty is that Stanford is not just any other law school when it comes to determining your chances by the numbers.
-Because it is one of the top 3 schools, Stanford has far more applicants that meet its criteria than it has seats to fill.
+Because it is one of the top 3 schools, Stanford has far more qualified applicants than it has seats to fill.

-“Forget standing out.
+Forget standing out.
 Don’t approach it that way.
 Don’t think about a “wow” factor.
 No need to do it up in a big and loud fashion.
-Instead stop and think for a bit about what it is that you want to convey to me.
-We all have stories to tell so your task is really to figure out which story you want to tell me.”
+Instead, stop and think for a bit about what it is that you want to convey to me.
+We all have stories to tell, so your task is really to figure out which story you want to tell me.”

 Nor does it look like this is changing anytime soon.
-This is from a 2012 blog post by Faye Deal of Stanford Law School admissions:
+This is from a blog post by Faye Deal of Stanford Law School admissions:

 “I was asked an interesting question about our admissions policy.
 Will Dean Kramer’s departure signal a change in the way we review files and make decisions?
 Specifically, will we become a school that places a great deal of emphasis on the numbers rather than looking at the entire file? …[N]o need to worry.
-I’ve worked closely with three deans (Brest, Sullivan and Kramer) and not once in all the years of collaboration did we ever think about doing things any differently.
+I’ve worked closely with three deans (Brest, Sullivan, and Kramer), and not once in all the years of collaboration did we ever think about doing things any differently.
 I have no doubt that the incoming dean – from inside SLS or from outside SLS – will see any reason to change our course.
 What do we have to gain in comparison to all that we’d lose?”